Notes on the Geography of Australia: Fremantle

 Atop the hill, here's the oldest surviving building of the Swan River colony, established a few years later.
 It's the Round House, an eight-celled prison from 1831.
 More like a dungeon.

 And here, on the inland side of the tunnel, we have High Street stretching into the distance.
 In the foreground is the surviving facade of a 1904 trolley barn.
-This is one of the few examples in Fremantle of buildings destroyed except for a patch of skin.
+Fremantle has only a few buildings cut back this way to their facades.

 Well, here's another, just down the street to the right.
 The demolition crew went to work in 1967 but quit for some reason, and in 1974 the facade was listed with the National Trust.
 The windows were filled in, and there the face of the Reckitt and Colman Building sits, a bit like ruins in the Roman forum.
 The building down the street, from 1895, replaced an earlier building occupied by Lionel Samson, a Jewish merchant who located a shop here in 1829.
 By 1833 he was advertising American pork and beef in barrels, Jamaican sugar, rice in bags, and butter and suet in casks.
 Dry goods, too: shirts and socks.
 Samson died in 1878, but the family business carried on in this "new" building, which now includes the offices of Plantagenet wines, another of the family's products.